Hui606/Install-CGAL-Bindings-for-python-and-java/README.md

   ... output of the example test.py...`
   ```

 The above code is for __Python__ usage.
-If __Java__, you can just copy the code in that link.
+If __Java__, just copy the code in that link.

 ## 3. If missing library
-When installing CGAL, you may receive errors tell you what packages are needed, something like `You are missing gmp library`.
+When installing CGAL, you may receive errors indicating what packages are needed, something like `You are missing gmp library`.
 In my case, four packages: boost, cgal, gmp, mpfr.
 To handle them, using `brew install <library name>`(e.g. `brew install gmp`)

 ## 4. Customize project path
-If you want to put the CGAL-bindings where rather than default path, here is instruction:
+If you want to put the CGAL-bindings where rather than default path, here it is:
-   - git clone 'link' 'path' (Must ensure the path is "brand new" (non-exist before))\
+   - git clone 'link' 'path' (be sure the path is "brand new" (non-exist before))\
    __e.g.__ `git clone https://github.com/cgal/cgal-swig-bindings /Users/mike/Documents/CGAL-Project/cgal-bindings`

    - enter the folder\